koushik-sherugar/koushik-sherugar/README.md

 ### Hi there 👋, i'm koushik

-- 🔭 I’m currently working as a freelance frontend reactjs webdeveloper
-- 😄 Worked As Intern FrontEnd Developer At React Trends.
+- 🔭 I’m currently working as a freelance frontend reactjs webdeveloper -🤔 Worked As Intern FrontEnd Developer At React Trends.
 - 🌱 I’m currently learning MERN stack
 - 👯 I’m looking to collaborate on Web Develpment
+- - ⚡ Fun fact: My name is  kaushik and koushik 😄
 - 📫 Reach me at : LinkedIn: https://www.linkedin.com/in/koushik-sherugar-7a45a7211/
                     E-mail:   kaushiksherugar2001@gmail.com
 <!--